 Indeed, it’s fair to say James Bond is ingrained in the area.
 For the most recent film many brands paid for the honour of featuring in it, but Crockett and Jones, the bespoke shoemaker, refused.
 Interestingly, they still ended up taking a starring role in the movie after Daniel Craig reportedly declared that for James Bond, it was “Crockett and Jones or nothing”.

 Jermyn Street famously inspired the James Bond books and films, with costume designers still turning to the retailers here to create a contemporary but quintessentially British sense of style.
 Ian Fleming, a St James’s local, famously wore London perfumer Floris’s No.89, a detail he gave to his most famous character too.
 Floris’s polite and knowledgeable staff are happy to guide shoppers to their ideal scent, a service they’ve offered many throughout the years.
-If you want to smell the perfume created here for Marilyn Monroe (hint, it wasn’t Chanel no. 5) or even browse Winston Churchill’s favourite scent, the staff will be happy to happily oblige.
+If you want to smell the perfume created here for Marilyn Monroe (hint, it wasn’t Chanel no. 5) or even browse Winston Churchill’s favourite scent, the staff will be happy to oblige.

 On the subject of Winston Churchill, why not finish your visit with lunch at one of his favourite haunts?